gregorybesson/satn-on-steroids/README.md

 # Architecture of your Shopify App
 ## Introduction
-As explained, the whole idea behind this project is to let clear the orginal projet Shopify App Template - Node from all the code that is not related to the Shopify App Template - Node project.
+As explained, the whole idea behind this project is to let clear the original projet Shopify App Template - Node from all the code that is not related to the Shopify App Template - Node project.
 It means that you'll develop your app in a separate project and you'll just have to add the name of your package in the MODULES environment variable + make an `npm install` of your package.

 ## How to create your own package